aidamian/MADDPG_Tennis/REPORT.md

       }
 ```

-_*Important note: the purpose of the grid-search was not to find a actual solution but to find a set of hyperparmeters that assure a very good convergence.
-That is why for the grid search procedure we only called the training method of the multi-agent engine once after each episode.*_
+>_*Important note*: the purpose of the grid-search was not to find a actual solution but to find a set of hyperparmeters that assure a very good convergence.
+That is why for the grid search procedure we only called the training method of the multi-agent engine once after each episode._

 The initial graphs design has been simplified to a 3 hidden-layer for the actor (128-128-2) and a 128-units layer for the state featurization followed by another two layers (128-1) that receive the state features and the concatenated actions.
 This is a a considerable difference from the original DDPG architecture, described in [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971), that specifies 400-300-2 for the actor and 400/400/200-200-1 for the critic.
 The grid-search resulted in 64 iterations and best results have been obtained for: